xenanetworks/open-automation-python-api/docs/source/test_resource_mgt.rst

 Test Resource Management
 =================================

-:term:`Test resource` can be the chassis itself, a test module on the chassis or a test port on a module.
+If you are new to Xena testers, this section will help you understand the basics of test resource management. :term:`Test resources <Test resource>` can be the chassis itself, a test module on the chassis or a test port on a module.

 This section describes:

 * :term:`Test resource` hierarchy.
 * :term:`Test resource` management principle.

-If you are new to Xena testers, this section will help you understand the basics.

 Test Resource Hierarchy
 ------------------------------------